AZ-400: Designing and Implementing Microsoft DevOps Solutions

 | take 10

-The image shows a Microsoft Azure Logs interface displaying a table of log data with various columns such as TimeGenerated, Id, Source, and more.
-A filter menu is open, allowing the user to add filters to the log data.
+The image shows a Microsoft Azure Logs interface displaying a table of log entries with various columns like TimeGenerated, Id, Source, and ResultCode.
+A dropdown menu for adding filters and operators is open, with a cursor pointing to the "Add" button.

-• Copying a direct link to the query.
+• Copy a secure link to share the query

 Warning